RF-dragon/Ramox/README.en.md

 ## Run

 Simply run by double clicking [run.bat](run.bat).
-After running, all message will be sent to Windows notification center in a pretty form.
-You can reply to those message in notification boxes conveniently or manully send messages in the terminal.
+After running, all messages will be sent to the Windows notification center in a pretty form.
+You can reply to those messages in notification boxes conveniently or manually send messages in the terminal.

 ### Operate with Windows terminal